zoran-cuckovic/beautiful-jekyll/_posts/2018-07-03-numpy-loops.md

 Perhaps we could do better, but the advantage of this approach is that we can adapt it to any imaginable shape of the moving window - because we conserve the loop over window cells.
 We are also working on views, as opposed to hard copies of the data, which is what Numpy likes a lot.

-PS.
+## Related posts
 You can find an implementation of sliding window logic in a script for GIS raster analysis [(Topographic position index)](https://landscapearchaeology.org/2019/tpi/).

 Any suggestions are welcome!